-- 54. The corporate social responsibility policy should include the principles or commitments that the company voluntarily undertakes in its relationships with the different stakeholders and define at least the following: - a) The corporate social responsibility goals and the development of supporting instruments. - b) The corporate strategy related with sustainability, the environment and social issues. - c) Specific practices in matters related with shareholders, employees, customers, suppliers, social issues, environment, diversity, tax responsibility, respect for human rights and prevention of unlawful conduct. - d) The methods or systems for monitoring the results of applying the specific practices contemplated in the preceding paragraph, the associated risks and management thereof. - e) The mechanisms for supervising non-financial risks, ethics and business conduct. - f) The communication channels, participation and dialogue with stakeholders. - g) Responsible communication practices to avoid manipulation of information and protect integrity and honour.

-55. The company should inform, in a separate document or in the directors' report, on matters related with corporate social responsibility, using one of the internationally accepted methodologies.

-56. The remuneration of directors should be high enough to attract and retain directors with the desired profiles and remunerate the dedication, qualification and responsibility required by their office, but not so high as to jeopardise the independence of non-executive directors.

-57. Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors.

-The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon holding those shares until they retire from the board.
+in its relationships with the different stakeholders and define at least the following: he following: a) The corporate social responsibility goals and the development of supporting instruments. b) The corporate strategy related with sustainability, the environment and social issues. c) Specific practices in matters related with shareholders, employees, customers, suppliers, social issues, environment, diversity, tax responsibility, respect for human rights and prevention of unlawful conduct. d) The methods or systems for monitoring the results of applying the specific practices contemplated in the preceding paragraph, the associated risks and management thereof. e) The mechanisms for supervising non-financial risks, ethics and business conduct. f) The communication channels, participation and dialogue with stakeholders. g) Responsible communication practices to avoid manipulation of information and protect integrity and honour.
+Complies [X] Partial compliance [] Explanation [] 55. the company should inform, in a separate document or in the directors' report, on matters related with corporate social esponsibility, using one of the internationally accepted methodologies.
+Complies [X] Partial compliance [] Explanation [] 56.
+The remuneration of directors should be high enough to attract and retain directors with the desired profiles and remunerate the dedication, qualification and responsibility required by their office, but not so high as to jeopardise the independence of non-executive directors.
+Complies [X] Explanation [] 57. optio Variable remuneration linked to the company's yield and personal performance and the remuneration paid in shares, stock options, rights over shares or instruments indexed to the value of the share, and long-term savings systems such as pension plans, retirement schemes or other welfare systems, should be limited to executive directors. holdir The delivery of shares as remuneration to non-executive directors may be contemplated when it is conditional upon holding those shares until they retire from the board.
 This will not be applicable to any shares that the director may need to sell to pay the costs incurred in their acquisition.
+Complies [X] Partial compliance [1 Explanation []